kanstantsin-bucha/swift-playgrounds/_GraphQL/ApolloGraphqlClient/README.md

+## Test the app

+0 from a command line
+1 navigate to graphql-apollo-api-part1 direcory
+2 run `npm start`

+the graphql server will be started

+3 run the iOS Client app

 ## Generate files form GraphQL Schema

-run in command line from the root directory
+run in command line from the project root directory
 ```
  ./apollo-ios-cli generate --verbose
 ```